rpocklin/angular-scroll-animate/README.md

 # Angular Scroll Animate

 An Angular.js directive which allows you to perform any javascript actions (in the controller, or on the element) when an element is scrolled into or out of, the users viewport, without requiring any other dependencies.

 # Motivation

 `ngAnimate` is great if you want animations based on showing or hiding elements based on some behaviour, but what if you want to trigger behaviour when an element is scrolled into, or out of the user's view?

 The goal of this directive is to be small and focused around behaviour that changes when scrolled in and out of view, without requiring jQuery.
-You can add / remove CSS classes in the callbacks, or execute any arbitrary javascript you want, such as pre-loading of data or anything else.
+You can add / remove CSS classes in the callbacks, or execute any arbitrary javascript you want, such as pre-loading of data, images or anything else.

 # Demo / Example